rahmnathan/is-gd/README.md

 ### Certificate management
-If you need to provide additional ca-certificates, you can put the pem-encoded files into the src/certs/ directory and they will be added to the trust store at build time.
+If you need to provide additional ca-certificates, you can put the pem-encoded files into the src/certs/ directory and they will be added to the trust store during the Docker build process.